-We look at SAT and/or ACT scores, cumulative and science GPAs, rigor and type of academic experience with an emphasis on science courses, amount and type of hands-on patient care experience, letters of recommendation, the personal essay, and a phone interview with an Admissions Counselor.
+We look at SAT and/or ACT scores, cumulative and science GPAs, rigor and type of academic experience with an emphasis on science courses, amount and type of hands-on patient care experience, letters of recommendation, the personal essay, and a possibly a phone interview with an Admissions Counselor.

-Do you accept AP or transfer credits?
+Do you accept AP, IB, or transfer credits?